Varangian Guard: History

 An illumination of a scene from the Skylitzes Chronicle, depicting a Thracesian woman killing a Varangian who tried to rape her, whereupon his comrades praised her and gave her his possessions.

 The earliest members of the Varangian Guard came from Kievan Rus'.
 A treaty between Rus' and the Byzantine empire under Basil I was agreed in 874 after a period of hostilities.
 A clause in the treaty obliged Rus' to provide men for Byzantine service.
 Renewed hostilities between 907 and 911 ended with a new treaty under which any Rus' who chose could serve Byzantium as a right.

 The scholarly consensus is that the Rus' people originated in what is currently coastal eastern Sweden around the eighth century and that their name has the same origin as Roslagen in Sweden (with the older name being Roden).
 According to the prevalent theory, the name Rus, like the Proto-Finnic name for Sweden (*Roocci), is derived from an Old Norse term for "the men who row" (rods-) as rowing was the main method of navigating the rivers of Eastern Europe.

 As early as 911, Varangians are mentioned as fighting as mercenaries for the Byzantines.
 About 700 Varangians served along with Dalmatians as marines in Byzantine naval expeditions against the Emirate of Crete in 902 and a force of 629 returned to Crete under Constantine Porphyrogenitus in 949.
 A unit of 415 Varangians was involved in the Italian expedition of 936.
 It is also recorded that there were Varangian contingents among the forces that fought the Arabs in Syria in 955.
 During this period, the Varangian mercenaries were included in the Great Companions (Gk. Μεγάλη Εταιρεία).

 In 988, Basil II requested military assistance from Vladimir I of Kiev to help defend his throne.
 In compliance with the treaty made by his father after the Siege of Dorostolon (971), Vladimir sent 6,000 men to Basil.
-Vladimir took the opportunity to rid himself of his most unruly warriors who in any case he was unable to pay.
+Vladimir took the opportunity to rid himself of his most unruly warriors, whom in any case he was unable to pay.
 This is the presumptive date for the formal, permanent institution of an elite guard.
 In exchange for the warriors, Vladimir was given Basil's sister, Anna, in marriage.
 Vladimir also agreed to convert to Christianity and to bring his people into the Christian faith.

 In 989, these Varangians, led by Basil II himself, landed at Chrysopolis to defeat the rebel general Bardas Phokas.
 On the field of battle, Phokas died of a stroke in full view of his opponent; upon the death of their leader, Phokas' troops turned and fled.
 The brutality of the Varangians was noted when they pursued the fleeing army and "cheerfully hacked them to pieces".